totorogendut/fundme/README.md

 - [ ] Make a JAMstack website to host documentation
 - [ ] Early and basic asynchronous ads support (like amp-ads)
+- [ ] Integrate basic cookies prompt flow and make ads cookie aware if possible (by using non-personalized ads)
 - [ ] More robust API!

 ## Disclaimer